d-zienke/Ghostman/README.md

 The `Ghostman` component returns a main container that contains two sections.
 The first section contains a `GameStatus` component that displays the current status of the game and a `GameOff` or `GameOn` component depending on whether the game is on or off.

 ## Features to implement and new ideas
-* mark buttons that were used but did not match (toggle modifier class "--wrong")
 * use computer keyboard to guess the letters
 * add another language and allow switching between them before the game starts
 * add difficulty levels